 Timeless Guide To Aging With Grace

-1. Eat Healthy And Exercise
+1. Eat Healthy Foods And Exercise

 Let’s look at these two in a bit more detail before moving on.

-2. Look After Your Senses
+2. Protect Your Senses

 3. Keep Your Mind Healthy

 We’ve looked at ways to do this throughout the article.
-Keeping your body healthy really helps your mind stay alert and active; eating well and exercising can help keep anxiety and depression at bay.
+Keeping your body healthy really helps your mind stay alert and active.
+Eating well and exercising can help keep anxiety and depression at bay.

-Whether you are 21 or 91, what are your tips for aging with grace?
+What are your tips for aging with grace?